dreambucket13/AOC2023/journal.md

 ## Day 8

 The key to part 2 is recognizing that the sequences all repeat.
 So, finding the least common multiple is where they meet.

+## Day 10

+- write visual debugging tools with color
+- If the algorithm seems very convoluted, it probably is
+- Still, I am not 100% confident that the solution is general enough.
+It passes the tests but I am not quite sure of the L, J logic.